-This online course is part of the Informal & Experiential Learning Certificate developed by free-choice learning experts John Falk, Lynn Dierking and Sean Rowe based on the innovative Oregon State University graduate program in education.
+This online course is part of the STEM Certificate: Learning, Teaching and Communicating in STEAM.
+This program was originally developed by free-choice learning experts John Falk and Lynn Dierking and based on the innovative Oregon State University graduate program in education.

 This course is a collaboration between Oregon State University College of Education and Oregon State University Professional and Continuing Education.

 Sarah Sheldrick is dedicated to inspiring creative people to develop and reach their goals.
 She has a strong vision of community that is considerate of equity, respect, collaboration, empathy, inclusion, celebration of achievements, and continuing development of individual’s abilities.
 Her area of academic and practical work is in environmental science, conflict management, documentary filmmaking and theater.
 In her work, she has met with a diverse group of stakeholders including, native tribes, city manager, farmers, ranchers, city council and state representatives.

 Sarah has spent her professional career focused ethical and effective skills for oral and written communication.
 She also has extensive and an expert knowledge of public relations, event planning and public speaking.
 She also brings knowledge of conflict resolution, stakeholder engagement and a creative approach to collaborative problem solving.
 Her current research project is looking at Nestle Waters North America and the communication process that is inclusive of local communities, awareness of environmental risk and drinking water scarcity.